 SAQA CREDITS: 194

 MINIMUM CREDITS REQUIRED: 178

 HEMIS CREDITS 1

-NQF LEVEL: 8
+NOF LEVEL: 8

-DURATION OF LEARNING PROGRAMME: 1 year full time or 2 years' part
+DURATION OF LEARNING PROGRAMME: 1 year full time or 2 years' part time

-time

-1 S1 r YEAR INSTRUCTIONAL OFFERINGS SAQA CREDITS HEMIS CREDITS
+1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA CREDITS HEMIS CREDIT S

-SEMESTER 1 SEMESTER 2
+SEMESTER SEMESTER 2

+1

-C ГЕ40BE Construction Treatise 30 0.169
+C' TE40BE Construction Treatise 30 0.169

-DI PE40BE Development Practice 16 0.090
+D PE40BE Development Practice 16 0.090

 CES41BE Construction Economics 16 0.090

 CPM41BE Construction Project Management 24 0.134

 FMT41BE Facility Management 16 0.090

 LCN41BE Lean Construction 16 0.090

 PBM41BE Professional Business Management 16 0.090

 SCL42BE Statutory Construction Law 12 0.067

 SDT42BE Sustainable Development 24 0.134

 UPD42BE Urban Planning and Development 24 0.134

 Total: 194 1.088

-• After successful completion of this qualification, the Postgraduate Diploma in Construction in Urban Development will be awarded during an official graduation ceremony of CUT
+After successful completion of this qualification, the Postgraduate Diploma in Construction in Urban Development will be awarded during an official graduation ceremony of CUT

-- The minimum entry requirement for this qualification is an appropriate advanced diploma or bachelor's degree at NQF level 7, with sufficient exposure to either Quantity Surveying or Construction Management as principle study discipline. - Related Built Environment qualifications, such as Civil Engineering, at NQF level 7 may also be considered. - Learners must be able to demonstrate the mastering of the necessary information-gathering, analytical and presentational skills required at exit level 7 on the NQF equivalent to any of the qualifications recognised for purposes of access to this learning programme, with an aggregate percentage of 60% and subminimum of 60% in a major subject (Construction Management or Quantity Surveying) at NQF exit level 7.
+The minimum entry requirement for this qualification is an appropriate advanced diploma or bachelor's degree at NQF level 7, with sufficient exposure to either Quantity Surveying or Construction Management as principle study discipline.

+Related Built Environment qualifications, such as Civil Engineering, at NQF level 7 may also be considered.

+Learners must be able to demonstrate the mastering of the necessary information-gathering, analytical and presentational skills required at exit level 7 on the NQF equivalent to any of the qualifications recognised for purposes of access to this learning programme, with an aggregate percentage of 60% and subminimum of 60% in a major subject (Construction Management or Quantity Surveying) at NQF exit level 7.
-- A minimum of one year's full-time study.

-- A maximum of two years' part-time study.

-- Students are required to take a minimum of nine subjects, which are inclusive of eight compulsory subjects and an elective subject.
+Students are required to take a minimum of nine subjects, which are inclusive of eight compulsory subjects and an elective subject.
 Elective options include Facility Management and Lean Construction.
 Students must select only one elective.

-32.5 POSTGRADUATE DIPLOMA IN INFORMATION TECHNOLOGY P This learning programme will be offered in Bloemfontein.
+32.5 POSTGRADUATE DIPLOMA IN INFORMATION TECHNOLOGY

-PD ITC
+PD\ITC

-SAQA CREDITS:
+SAQA CREDITS: 156

-MINIMUM CREDITS REQUIRED:
+MINIMUM CREDITS REQUIRED: 138

-HEMIS CREDITS
+HEMIS CREDITS 1.000

-NQF LEVEL:
+NOF LEVEL: 8

-DURATION OF LEARNING PROGRAMME:

-1 year full time or 2 years' part time
+DURATION OF LEARNING PROGRAMME: 1 year full time or 2 years' part time

-1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA CREDITS HEMIS CREDITS SEMESTER 1 SEMESTER 2 IPJ517C Advanced Research Project 5 15 0.110 CAR517E Computer Architecture 5 18 0.130 SOD517C Advanced Software Development 5 18 0.130 EHC517E Ethical Hacking 18 0.130 IPJ527C Advanced Research Project 5B 15 0.110 TPG527C Operating System Programming 5 18 0.130 Sele ect 2 from the following 3 electives CLD527E Introduction to Cloud Computing Platforms 5 18 0.130 ISY527E Advanced Information Systems Security 5 18 0.130 CSY527E Advanced Information Security 5 18 0.130 Total: 138 1.000
+1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA CREDITS HEMIS CREDITS SEMESTER SEMESTER 2 1 IPJ517C Advanced Research Project 5 15 0.110 CAR517E Computer Architecture 5 18 0.130 SOD517C Advanced Software Development 5 18 0.130 EHC517E Ethical Hacking 18 0.130 IPJ527C Advanced Research Project 5B 15 0.110 TPG527C Operating System Programming 5 18 0.130 Selec ct 2 from the following 3 electives CLD527E Introduction to Cloud Computing Platforms 5 18 0.130 ISY527E Advanced Information Systems Security 5 18 0.130 CSY527E Advanced Information Security 5 18 0.130 Total: 138 1.000

-- The proposed Postgraduate Diploma in Information Technology is aimed primarily, but not exclusively, at learners from CUT who will progress from the Advanced Diploma in Information Technology and who wish to continue with their studies with the aim to do further research and study to higher qualifications before exiting in preparation for employment in the business and industry sector. - The programme makes provision for graduates with equivalent qualifications who are working in the business and industry who wish to continue with further research and study to higher and postgraduate qualifications.
+The proposed Postgraduate Diploma in Information Technology is aimed primarily, but not exclusively, at learners from CUT who will progress from the Advanced Diploma in Information Technology and who wish to continue with their studies with the aim to do further research and study to higher qualifications before exiting in preparation for employment in the business and industry sector.

+The programme makes provision for graduates with equivalent qualifications who are working in the business and industry who wish to continue with further research and study to higher and postgraduate qualifications.

-- The minimum admission requirement for the Postgraduate Diploma in Information Technology is an Advanced Diploma in Information Technology or equivalent qualification at NQF Level 7. - Due to a limited number of students that can be accommodated, a minimum average of 60% at the Advanced Diploma in Information Technology level is compulsory for admission to the Postgraduate Diploma in Information Technology.
+The minimum admission requirement for the Postgraduate Diploma in Information Technology is an Advanced Diploma in Information Technology or equivalent qualification at NQF Level 7.

+Due to a limited number of students that can be accommodated, a minimum average of 60% at the Advanced Diploma in Information Technology level is compulsory for admission to the Postgraduate Diploma in Information Technology.